t: +44 (0)1566 777 635 | email us

 Andrez and Ali have one of the smallest farms, close to the main town of Stanley.
 They herd the sheep on horseback across the tree-less Falkland landscape.
 The Shorts have bred from imported Dohne Merino genetics in order to improve fleece quality of Falkland Island sheep, which are largely Polwarth and traditional Merino crosses.
 The Shorts work in partnership with a ram recording group to maintain quality and are generally unhappy if they produce fleeces over 20 microns!
 So this is lovely wool to work with.
 The Swan Inlet sheep are high welfare, larger than the average on the Falklands, producing more wool each year and all without foot-rot, fly-strike or mulsing!

 We have made a pure white (100% merino), then ivory, fawn and grey yarn by blending the merino with some wool from Sue Blacker's black Blue-faced Leicester sheep and some Shetland moorit from Somerset.
 We have then created lovely dyed colours, which are named as far as possible after the wild flowers which grow on the Falkland Islands, some of which are very rare.
+Some of these colours are subtly verrigated, similar to a hand dyed yarns.

 The handle is very smooth, soft and luxurious: possibly the best knitting yarn in the world!
 Being worsted spun Merino, the yarn has a bulky, drapey quality, which will work well for structured and flowing garments and also for textures.